orellanoyamile/TFM/README.md

-# TFM
-Artificial Neural Networks applied to the identification of 'Differential Sticking' in Oil &amp; Gas drilling operations
+# Artificial Neural Networks applied to the identification of 'Differential Sticking' in Oil &amp; Gas drilling operations